empress/empress-blog/blueprints/ember-ghost/files/content/advanced-markdown.md

   attributionLink:
 featured: true
 author: ghost
-date: Tue Jun 12 2018 18:01:55 GMT+0100 (IST)
+date: Tue Jun 12 2018 17:50:55 GMT+0100 (IST)
 tags:
   - getting-started
 ---

-There are lots of powerful things you can do with the Ghost editor
+There are lots of powerful things you can do with the Markdown

-If you've gotten pretty comfortable with [all the basics](/the-editor/) of writing in Ghost, then you may enjoy some more advanced tips about the types of things you can do with Markdown!
+If you've gotten pretty comfortable with [all the basics](/the-editor/) of writing in Markdown, then you may enjoy some more advanced tips about the types of things you can do!

-As with the last post about the editor, you'll want to be actually editing this post as you read it so that you can see all the Markdown code we're using.
+As with the last post, you'll want to be looking at the source [directly on github](https://github.com/stonecircle/ember-ghost/blob/master/blueprints/ember-ghost/files/content/advanced-markdown.md) or in your local editor as you read it so that you can see all the Markdown code we're using.

 ## Special formatting

 As well as bold and italics, you can also use some other special formatting in Markdown when the need arises, for example:

-+ ~~strike through~~
-+ ==highlight==
 + \*escaped characters\*